mkdocstrings/griffe-typingdoc/docs/examples.md

 ## Enhanced

 > WARNING: **Non-standard features**
-The "enhanced" features are not part of PEP 727.
+The "enhanced" features are not part of `annotated-doc` or PEP 727.
-They just serve as an example to show what would be possible if the PEP was enhanced to account for more use-cases.
+They just serve as an example to show what would be possible if the package or PEP were enhanced to account for more use-cases.

 /// details | `enhanced` Python module
     type: example